 A few baby ear piercing risks deserve your attention, even when the procedure is done quickly and cleanly.

-Watch for infections: redness, swelling, warmth, or drainage can signal a problem, and you should seek medical advice if these signs appear.
+Watch for infections: redness, swelling, warmth, tenderness, or drainage can signal a problem, and you should seek medical advice if these signs appear.

-Check the backing often, because it can become embedded in the hole and need prompt removal.
+Check the backing often, because it can become embedded in the hole and may need prompt removal.

 Loose earrings can also pose a choking hazard, so select secure fasteners and inspect them regularly.